Ixam97/CarStatsViewer/README.md

 Once the app has reached a more finished state I will try to reach out to Polestar directly to potentially make it available through them.
 Just like ABRP or the Vivaldi browser which also do not comply with Google's restrictions.

 ## Support the development of the app:
 Any form of support and feedback is very welcome!
 If you like the app and want to buy me a beer, feel free (but never obliged!
-This is a hobby for me) to use this link: https://paypal.me/Ixam
+This is a hobby for me) to use this link: https://paypal.me/Ixam </br>
-Pleas let me now if you do not want to be listed in the supporters list.
+Please let me now if you do not want to be listed in the supporters list.

 <b>Many thanks to everyone who has supported the development of Car Stats Viewer!</b>
 <details>